truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/SetUpBasicTimeMachineSMBShare.md

 {{< include file="/static/includes/RootLevelDatasetShareWarning.md" >}}

-SCALE uses predefined setting options to establish an SMB share that fits a predefined purpose, such as a basic time machine share.
+TrueNAS uses predefined setting options to establish an SMB share that fits a predefined purpose, such as a basic time machine share.

 ## Setting Up a Basic Time Machine SMB Share